-This Rule applies to all custody proceedings in Tennessee, regardless of the court in which the proceedings are filed, and to all custody proceedings pending on or commenced after the effective date of this Rule.
+This Rule applies to all custody proceedings in Tennessee, regardless of the court in which the proceedings are filed, and to all guardian ad litem appointments in custody proceedings pendingmade on or commenced after the effective date of this Rule.
+On or after the effective date of this Rule, licensed attorneys guardians ad litem currently serving appointed as guardians ad litem under the prior Rule 40A may be re-appointed under the terms of this Rule.